 - Four-wheel driving (or 4WDing) around Fraser Island.

 I went to Fraser Island as a kid.
 I don’t remember a lot, but I do remember crystal-clear aquamarine waters and spotless white sand!

-The Great Sandy National Park heavily encompasses most of what those who dream of the costal Australian landscape long for.
-Pristine beaches of bleached and colourful sands framed by forest and near-perfection ocean waters.
+The Great Sandy National Park heavily encompasses most of what those who dream of the coastal Australian landscape long for.
+Pristine beaches of bleached and colourful sands framed by forest and near-perfect ocean waters.

-While the coastal national park does already cover a lot, the addition of Fraser Island to the mix (genuinely so close to the coast you could almost swim) only sweetens the pot.
+While the coastal national park does already cover a lot, the addition of Fraser Island to the mix (it is genuinely so close to the coast you could almost swim) only sweetens the pot.
 The world’s largest sand island, it’s so damn pretty that it even blew the balls off a nerdy fat kid that just wanted to stay in the resort and play Gameboy!

 For anyone travelling to the Sunshine Coast, the Great Sandy National Park is only a stone’s throw away and well set up for tourists.
 There are heaps of family activities, top-notch picnic spots, and you’re considerably less likely to drop off the face of the planet here than, say, the Belgium-sized mountain ranges I mentioned before.

 Daintree National Park